You can find Part I of this series here

 The difference is partly in the writing, in the play making a conscious choice to introduce Pantalaimon, and dæmons, via a different angle, adult-form-first.

 I think it's also important that anyone without prior knowledge would be hard pressed to even name what exact kind of animal the above puppets, especially the 'pine marten', even represented.
-I think this vagueness of form is fully intentional, a way of expressing through puppetry and visuals what Pullman expressed through his word-based story.
-Pantalaimon is vague and plastic in form.
-His form cannot convey a set nature for Lyra yet not so much because he's always changing, but because his baseline form is unnameable and opaque in symbolism.
+I think this vagueness of form is fully intentional, a way of expressing through puppetry and visuals what Pullman expressed through his word-based story: that Pantalaimon is plastic in form.
+His form cannot convey a set nature for Lyra yet not so much here because he's always changing, but because his baseline form is unnameable and opaque in symbolism.

 In Japanese Kabuki theatre there is a role called the kuroko.
 Literally meaning ‘black child’ these are stagehands or running crew who operate openly in front of an audience throughout the play but are ignored by convention.
 They are dressed all in black to denote what figures should simply be eliminated from the of the audience’s imagination.
 Where the cast of Kabuki wear vivid makeup and elaborate costumes to denote particular types of character, the kuroko dress all in black and have their faces, too, masked by black fabric.